 The Paste is one of the best restaurants in Luang Prabang.
 The joint venture of The Apsara hotel and Michelin-starred Paste Restaurant in Bangkok, this new establishment raised the bar for all Luang Prabang restaurants!

 Led by the chef Bee Satongun, crowned as the best female chef in Asia in 2018, The Paste defends the proportions of 80 % tradition – 20 % innovation.
-Luang Prabang menu is based on the historical research of recipes of the polymath Phia Sing, the royal chef of Lao kings.
+Luang Prabang’s menu is based on the historical research of recipes of the polymath Phia Sing, the royal chef of Lao kings.

-My own royal dinner started with double entrée that included coconut cream wafers topped with traditional spiced king prawn relish, and crispy rice cakes with quail.
+My own royal dinner started with a double entrée that included coconut cream wafers topped with traditional spiced king prawn relish, and crispy rice cakes with quail.
 Luang Prabang salad with Asian watercress, salted quails egg, cured fish eggs, and crispy sea kelp was my favorite dish of the evening.
-I also had to try Paste Bangkok’s signature curry of blue swimmer crab, hummingbird flowers and turmeric, and it didn’t disappoint either!
+I also had to try Paste Bangkok’s signature curry of blue swimmer crab, hummingbird flowers, and turmeric, and it didn’t disappoint either!
 Red Ruby Dessert was a gentle cake combining the flavors of banana, coconut, and jackfruit, topped with a gold leaf crown.